Zephyrion08/diabetes_predection/README.md

 # Diabetes Predection

-A project to redict diabetes.
+A project to predict diabetes.

 ## Requirements